r00telement/SmartHunter/README.md

 ## How to install

-- Download `SmartHunter.exe` and `Newtonsoft.Json.dll` from here https://github.com/gabrielefilipp/SmartHunter/tree/master/SmartHunter/bin/Debug.
+- Download `SmartHunter.exe` and `Newtonsoft.Json.dll` from [here](https://github.com/gabrielefilipp/SmartHunter/tree/master/SmartHunter/bin/Debug).
 - Place them in a new folder.
 - IMPORTANT: If you are replacing the new `.exe` in the same folder of the old SmartHunter please just follow the instructions `## How to update`.
 - You're ready for the hunt.